What is Irish stick fighting?

 By Maxime Chouinard

 You’ve probably heard of Irish stick before or at least if you clicked on this article you are no doubt curious about what it really is.
-The art called bataireacht or boiscín is a peculiar martial art, not only because of its history, but also because it has only recently begun to rise back from nearly total extinction.
+The art called bataireacht or boiscín is a particular martial art, not only because of its history but also because it has only recently begun to rise back from nearly total extinction.
 It is known around certain circles such as Historical European Martial Arts but even in Ireland you will find very few who know of its existence and even fewer who practice it.

 Where does the name come from?
 Bataireacht is found in the 1959 Irish dictionary of the famous Irish language scholar Tomás de Bhaldraithe.
 No clear explanation is given on its origin, but Bhaldraithe translates it plainly as “singlestick”.
 While bata usually refers to a “stick”, reacht being the equivalent to “ing”.
 Bataireacht would then be the “sticking” or “cudgelling”.
 Boiscín can be translated as “fencing” according to the 1977 dictionary of Niall Ó Dónaill.
-This relation to fencing does not necessarily means a connection to sword-fighting; as fencing could be used at the time to denote other martial arts aside from swordsmanship.
+This relation to fencing does not necessarily mean a connection to sword-fighting; as fencing could be used at the time to denote other martial arts aside from swordsmanship.